SelectCode/apply/taskmanagement-startup/TaskManagementSystem.md

 Here are the core functionalities that your system should implement:

-1. **User Authentication**: Users should be able to register, log in, and log out of the system.
-2. **Project Creation and Management**: Authenticated users should be able to create and manage projects.
+1. **Project Creation and Management**: Authenticated users should be able to create and manage projects.
-3. **Task Creation and Assignment**: Users should be able to create tasks, assign them to other users, and monitor their progress.
+2. **Task Creation and Assignment**: Users should be able to create tasks, assign them to other users, and monitor their progress.
-4. **Notification System**: Users should receive notifications when a task is assigned to them or when a task's deadline is approaching.

 ## Optional Features

 Here are some additional features that you might consider implementing if you have time:

+1. **User Authentication**: Users should be able to register, log in, and log out of the system.
-1. **Task Prioritization**: Allow users to prioritize tasks within a project.
+2. **Task Prioritization**: Allow users to prioritize tasks within a project.
-2. **Progress Tracking**: Provide a visual representation of task and project progress.
+3. **Progress Tracking**: Provide a visual representation of task and project progress.
-3. **Comments and File Attachments**: Let users leave comments on tasks and attach relevant files.
+4. **Comments and File Attachments**: Let users leave comments on tasks and attach relevant files.
 5. **User Roles and Permissions**: Implement a system of user roles and permissions to control access to tasks and projects.
+6. **Notification System**: Users should receive notifications when a task is assigned to them or when a task's deadline is approaching.

 Remember, the most important aspect of this challenge is creating a functional application.
 Focus on implementing the core functionality first, then work on optional features as time permits.
 Good luck!